 What is Dynamic Testing?

-Dynamic Testing is defined as a software testing type, which checks the dynamic behaviour of the code is analysed.
+DYNAMIC TESTING is a software testing type, which checks the dynamic behaviour of the code.
+In order to check the dynamic behavior, the code must be executed.

 We all know that Testing is verification and validation, and it takes 2 Vs to make testing complete.
 Out of the 2 Vs, Verification is called a Static testing and the other "V", Validation is known as Dynamic testing.